DenzilGreenwood/pyciaf/ciaf/SECURITY.md

 - Secure salt generation for key derivation

 ### Anchor Management Security
+The CIAF uses anchors as immutable cryptographic fingerprints for every key artifact in the AI lifecycle.
+Each anchor is deterministically derived from its components (e.g., data hashes, metadata, or a master anchor) using cryptographic algorithms.

+- **Tamper Evidence**: An anchor cannot be changed without detection.
+If an anchor's underlying data is altered, the recomputed anchor hash will not match the original, making the tampering immediately evident to the system and auditors.
+This principle forms the basis of the tamper-evident audit trails.
+- **Hierarchical Derivation**: Anchors are derived in a hierarchy (Master → Dataset → Capsule → Model) to create a consistent and verifiable lineage.

 ```python
 # Example of secure anchor derivation
 from ciaf.core import derive_master_anchor, AnchorManager